Tuxedo Cake

 While the mousse chills, make the chocolate ganache frosting.

-Add the heavy cream into a medium-sized bowl and heat it until it just begins to bubble.
-This can be done in either the microwave (takes me about 45-60 seconds in my microwave) or a double boiler.
+Add the heavy cream to a medium-sized bowl and heat it until it just begins to bubble.
+This can be done in either the microwave or a double boiler.

 Then pour in the dark chocolate and corn syrup and let the mixture sit for a minute.